Victims of Falls from Nursing Home Abuse

 Falls are one of the leading causes of personal injuries in the United States, particularly in nursing homes.
-According to the Centers for Disease Control and Prevention (CDC), each year in the United States there are approximately 3 million emergency department visits for fall injuries.
+According to the Centers for Disease Control and Prevention (CDC), each year in the United States, there are approximately 3 million emergency department visits for fall injuries.
 Of these 3 million falls, approximately 10% occur in healthcare centers such as nursing homes.
 In addition, the CDC statistics also reveal that adults who are 65 years or older account for over 34,000 deaths caused by falls.
-Despite stronger awareness programs and tougher laws and regulations, older adult fall deaths have increased 59% over the last 10 years.
-Unfortunately, the nursing home abuse lawyers in Springfield, Illinois at the Noll Law Office know that many falls from nursing home abuse result in permanent injuries or wrongful death.
+Despite stronger awareness programs and tougher laws and regulations, older adult fall deaths have increased by 59% over the last 10 years.
+Unfortunately, the nursing home abuse lawyers in Springfield, Illinois, at the Noll Law Office know that many falls from nursing home abuse result in permanent injuries or wrongful death.

 If you or a loved one were seriously injured in any type of nursing home incident, especially a fall, you need to contact an experienced legal professional in your community – an experienced nursing home abuse lawyer that you can trust to investigate the situation and advise you on your options moving forward.
 That compassionate and experienced choice is the Noll Law Office.
 Their lawyers have a proven track record of success representing victims of nursing home abuse and neglect.
 During a free consultation, the Noll Law Office can review your case and answer your questions about what your legal rights may be under the law.
 To learn more, contact them today.